JavaScript is required

 The other major obstacle is the guilt cycle.
 You set ambitious goals (30 minutes of study every day!), miss a few days because life happens, feel guilty, and then avoid the whole thing because it reminds you of failure.
 I've watched this pattern destroy more language learning attempts than anything else.

-How to actually fit language learning into your schedule
+How to fit language learning into your schedule

 1. Stack language learning onto existing habits